 Life insurance policies can also be gifted to the Minnesota Dental Foundation by listing it as the beneficiary.

-IRA Qualified Charitable Deduction (QCD) is available to those individuals over 70 1/2 who wish to donate up to $100,000 to a charity directly from their IRA.
-The age restriction was increased to 72 by the SECURE Act starting in 2020.
+IRA Qualified Charitable Deduction (QCD) is available to those individuals over 72 who wish to donate up to $100,000 to a charity directly from their IRA.
 By directly donating the qualified charitable deduction (QCD) to a charity, any amount up to $100,000 is not counted in your taxable income, thus reducing your taxes owed to the Federal Government.
 This gift will help satisfy your Required Minimum Distribution (RMD) for the year.

 Charitable trusts can either be established during the donor’s lifetime, which provides an income tax deduction, or they can be established at death, which provides an estate tax deduction.
 There are two major types of charitable trusts: Charitable Remainder Trust (CRT), where the individual receives payments until the end of the selected term and the Minnesota Dental Foundation receives the remainder, and Charitable Lead Trust (CLT), where the Minnesota Dental Foundation receives payments until the end of the selected term and the balance is returned to the individual or another individual or entity the donor has specified.